C$^3$-Cluster Clustering Cosmology I. New constraints on the cosmic growth rate at z~0.3 from redshift-space clustering anisotropies: Conclusions

 \end{itemize}

-Next-generation projects like the extended Roentgen Survey with an Imaging Telescope Array (eROSITA) satellite mission\footnote{\href{http://www.mpe.mpg.de/eROSITA}{http://www.mpe.mpg.de/eROSITA}} \citep{merloni2012}, the NASA's {\em Nancy Grace Roman} Space Telescope\footnote{\href{https://nasa.gov/wfirst}{https://nasa.gov/wfirst}} \citep{spergel2015}, the ESA {\em Euclid} mission\footnote{\href{http://www.euclid-ec.org}{http://www.euclid-ec.org}} \citep{laureijs2011, sartoris2016, amendola2018} and the Vera C. Rubin Observatory LSST\footnote{Legacy Survey of Space and Time; \href{http://www.lsst.org}{http://www.lsst.org}} \citep{LSST2012} will provide huge well-characterised cluster samples up to high redshifts.
-While the main cosmological probe to be exploited is the redshift evolution of cluster number counts, this work demonstrates that also the clustering of galaxy clusters provides key cosmological information.
+Next-generation projects like the extended Roentgen Survey with an Imaging Telescope Array (eROSITA) satellite mission\footnote{\href{http://www.mpe.mpg.de/eROSITA}{http://www.mpe.mpg.de/eROSITA}} \citep{merloni2012}, the NASA's {\em Nancy Grace Roman} Space Telescope\footnote{\href{https://nasa.gov/wfirst}{https://nasa.gov/wfirst}} \citep{spergel2015}, the ESA {\em Euclid} mission\footnote{\href{http://www.euclid-ec.org}{http://www.euclid-ec.org}} \citep{laureijs2011, sartoris2016, amendola2018} and the Vera C. Rubin Observatory LSST\footnote{Legacy Survey of Space and Time; \href{http://www.lsst.org}{http://www.lsst.org}} \citep{LSST2012} will provide huge well-characterized cluster samples up to high redshifts.
+While the main cosmological probe to be exploited is the redshift evolution of cluster number counts, this work also demonstrates that the clustering of galaxy clusters provides key cosmological information.
 In particular, robust constraints on the cosmic growth rate can be extracted from the redshift-space anisotropies, thus testing the gravity theory on cosmological scales.
 Moreover, BAO in cluster clustering provide a powerful independent cosmological probe \citep{veropalumbo2014, veropalumbo2016}.
-In \citet{moresco2020} and \citet{veropalumbo2021} we will exploit the same spectroscopic cluster catalogue analysed in this work measuring the two-point and three-point correlation functions up to the BAO scales, and providing new constraints on the geometry of the Universe and on the non-linear bias of the sample.
+In \citet{moresco2021} and \citet{veropalumbo2021} we exploit the same spectroscopic cluster catalog analyzed in this work, measuring the two-point and three-point correlation functions up to the BAO scales, and providing new constraints on the geometry of the universe and on the nonlinear bias of the sample.